-Since becoming vegetarian, there are very few opportunities where I am able to order poutine at a restaurant, because most serve it with beef gravy.
+Since becoming a vegetarian, there are very few opportunities where I am able to order poutine at a restaurant because most serve it with beef gravy.
 If you can get your hands on some delicious vegetable broth, that is the ticket.
 Homemade poutine is so easy to make.
 You should try it yourself!

 makes 4 servings

 4 small or 2 large Russet potatoes